Triantafullenia-Doumani/Educator-Batch-Compilation-and-Feedback-Platform/README.md

 - 🔍 Finds each student's compiler and matching source files
 - 🧪 Runs the compiler on each source file one by one
-- 📁 Creates intermediate `.int` and assembly `.asm` files
-- 🖥️ Lets you run and test `.int` and `.asm` files from the app
+- 🖥️ Lets you run all `.int` and `.asm` files in one
-- 📊 Shows summaries for each student with success/failure info
+- 📊 Shows statistics for each student with success/failure info
 - 🕵️‍♂️ Compares student submissions to detect possible plagiarism
 - 🧵 Uses multithreading to handle many students at once
 - 🧪 Can be tested with `pytest`